Islandora-Collaboration-Group/ISLE/docs/contributor-docs/editing-local.md

 ####  Git Commit with Message

 Now it is time to package up all these additions with a git commit command.
-Please ensure that you commit with a descriptive message of changes etc.
+Please ensure that you commit with a descriptive message of changes, etc.

 * `git commit -m "Tweaked some specs in diagram-network.md.
 Updated the Glossary with more terms.
 Made new Building Giant Robots page.
 I love big robots.
 Added new files and titles to mkdocs.yml "`